Skip to main content

 Do this by:

-If you are worried about your milk supply you can contact your hospital’s lactation specialist or your PHN.
-You could also find a private lactation consultant on the Association of Lactation Consultants in Ireland website.
+If you are worried about your milk supply you can contact your hospital’s lactation nurse or midwife or your PHN.

 Signs your baby is feeding well

-Signs your baby is feeding well with a shield:
+Signs your baby is feeding well with a shield include:

 • your breasts feel softer after a feed

-• your baby is active at the breast and you can hear swallowing
+• your baby is active at the breast and you can hear them swallowing

 • your baby is gaining enough weight